 In villages, towns and cities up and down the country, the business and residential competitions that support In Bloom initiatives are a lot of fun and can become extremely competitive, especially when you have several pubs and restaurants competing for the top accolade!
-For Hook in Bloom five categories of entry were identified for 2019: Best Front Garden, Best Hanging Basket, Best Business Frontage, Best Pub or Hotel and Best Allotment.
+For Hook in Bloom five categories of entry were identified for 2020: The Redfields Home of Garden and Living Trophy for the Most Attractive front Garden, The Batten Trophy for Best Residential Hanging Basket, The Hook Parish Council Trophy for the Most Attractive Business Premises, The Worlock Trophy for the Best Hotel, Restaurant or Pub and The Hook Cross Trophy for the Best Allotment.

 9th September 2019